Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Introduction

 \subsection{Related Work}

 The distribution of arbitrary graph states in a quantum network has received attention recently.
 Some of the key parameters for distributing graph states are the number of Bell pairs consumed and the number of time steps required.
 Two approaches similar to our work (i.e.~a noiseless network with an arbitrary topology) are provided by \cite{meignant_markham_grosshans_2019,fischer2021distributing}.
 The authors of \cite{meignant_markham_grosshans_2019} do not optimize resource consumption for an arbitrary graph state, but provide a framework for future work on this problem by analyzing resource consumption in a noiseless and lossless network.
 Their algorithm utilizes $(n-1)$ Bell pairs in one time step to distribute an $n$-qubit GHZ state, and $\frac{n(n-1)}{2}$ Bell pairs in $(n-1)$ time steps to distribute an arbitrary graph state with $n$ vertices \cite{meignant_markham_grosshans_2019}.
 Another approach using an identical setting \cite{fischer2021distributing} utilizes $\frac{3n^2-2n}{8}$ Bell pairs and takes $(n-1)$ time steps to distribute an arbitrary graph state.
-Both of these approaches assume that multiple gates can be applied on a single qubit in one time step.
+Both of these approaches assume that multiple gates can be applied on a single qubit in one time step, since this is negligible in comparison with the time for probabilistic Bell pair generation.
 However, unlike these approaches, we consider the gate-based model of computation in which a qubit can only have one gate applied to it in one time step.
 We also assume that Bell pairs are distributed in advance between some central node and end nodes.
 This increases the distribution times of \cite{meignant_markham_grosshans_2019} and \cite{fischer2021distributing} by a factor of $n$, so they both require $O(n^2)$ time steps.

-Other work \cite{avis_rozpedek_wehner_2023,bugalho2023distributing} considers additional factors such as the probabilistic nature of generating and the time for distributing Bell pairs, accounting for memory decoherence and noisy Bell state measurements.
-These factors significantly impact the rate and fidelity of distributing a graph state and are of interest to practically implement such protocols in a physical network.
+Other work \cite{avis_rozpedek_wehner_2023,cuquet2012growth,bugalho2023distributing} considers additional factors such as the probabilistic nature of generating and the time for distributing Bell pairs, accounting for memory decoherence and noisy Bell state measurements.
+These factors significantly impact the rate and fidelity of distributing a graph state and are of interest to practically implement such algorithms in a physical network.